acode/FunctionScript/README.md

 ## Example

 Here's a quick example of how you would translate a JavaScript (Node 8+) function into a FaaSlang definition.
+Note the `context` object is ignored as a parameter.

 ```javascript
 /**